coredns/coredns.io/content/blog/coredns-1.1.4.md

 We are pleased to announce the [release](https://github.com/coredns/coredns/releases/tag/v1.1.4) of CoreDNS-1.1.4!

-This release has a few enhancements the plugins, and a few (Docker) improvements.
+This release has a few enhancements in the plugins, and a few (Docker) improvements.

 # Core